Next Episode (novel)

 Next Episode (Prochain épisode) is the debut novel by French Canadian author Hubert Aquin, published in 1965.
+The novel was translated by Penny Williams in 1967, and again in 2001 by Sheila Fischman.

 Plot summary

 The narrator, like Aquin himself, turns his adventures into a spy thriller to while away the time he is forced to spend in the psychiatric ward of a Montreal prison, where he is awaiting a trial for an unspecified revolutionary crime.
-The novel was translated by Penny Williams in 1967, and later again by Sheila Fischman.